-- Carrying out a legal duty or as authorised by the Secretary of State - Protecting the vital interests of a Data Subject or other person welfare of a child, young person or adult involved.
+- Carrying out a legal duty or as authorised by the Secretary of State - Protecting the vital interests of a Data Subject or other person

+Sharing information is an essential component in safeguarding both children and adults.
+When making decisions about sharing information Amaze workers should consider the safety and welfare of the child, young person or adult involved.
 If they are at risk of significant harm this will override other considerations.
 In most cases the person should be told what information will or could be shared and why.
 The exception is where to do so may put that child, young person, adult or others at increased risk of significant harm or if it would undermine the prevention, detection or prosecution of a serious crime, including where seeking consent might lead to interference with any potential investigation.
 For this reason, Amaze staff and volunteers should be clear with the children, young people, adults and parents with whom they work, that we will treat their information with respect but there are circumstances where confidentiality may not apply and their consent may not be required to share information.